Introduction to Object Storage

 As said before, a container is the basic storage unit for all the data within Object Storage.
 Containers work similar to a folder or directory within many operating systems, however, are unable to be nested.
 One container must be associated with each Object Storage account; however, the amount of containers which a user may create is unlimited.
 Aside from nesting, containers may be organized by each user to meet individual business needs.

-Container names cannot contain a forward slash (/) and must be 256 bytes in length.
+Container names cannot contain a forward slash (/) and must be less than 256 bytes in length.

 Folders are an optional addition to Object Storage that allows the user to better organize their metadata.
 After creating a container, both folders and files may be added.
 Files provide an additional layer to Object Storage, allowing the user to organize specific objects in specific folders, at the user’s discretion.
 Although folders are available for use with your container, the use of folders is not required.
 After creating a folder, it is important to note that files are not required to be organized within it.
 That being said, a user can view a container’s contents and see both folders and files at the same level.
 This concept will be discussed further below.

 Any data or metadata for the files stored in the system is considered an object, or file.
 Files stored on the system cannot exceed 5GB; files larger than 5GB must be segmented prior to storage, but may be concatenated together so that the eventual download may be viewed as a single file.

 File names must be less than 1024 bytes in length after URL encoding.

 The Object Storage screen in the SoftLayer Customer Portal may be through user navigation within the portal once it is accessed.
 Follow the steps below to access the Object Storage screen.